Brandon-Johns/Vicon-DataStream-SDK-examples/Template_Matlab/readme.md

 ## Setup
 1. Install the Vicon DataStream SDK
+	- Download the Vicon DataStream SDK
+	- Run the Win64 installer
 	- The install path should place the `dotNET` files on the path `C:\Program Files\Vicon\DataStream SDK\Win64\dotNET`
 	- If this is not the path, then modify the `addpath` command in the template file `VDSInterface.m` to match